Mortgage

 Consider renting if:

 • You can’t afford a loan at today’s rates.
-Mortgage rates have increased significantly since 2020 and 2021, making paying off a mortgage considerably more expensive.
-Because rent payments tend to be cheaper than mortgage payments, renting can be a good option for those who would struggle to keep up with a mortgage at today’s rates.
+Mortgage rates may be slowly trending downward, but they’re still relatively high.
+Owing to this — as well as other factors like high home prices — payments on new mortgages can be expensive.
+Because rent payments tend to be cheaper than mortgage payments, renting can be good (at least in the short term) for those who would struggle to keep up with a mortgage at today’s rates.

-• You’re not planning on living in the home for very long.
+• You don’t plan to live in the home for very long.
 Buying a home is typically a long-term investment.
 And depending on the market, selling a home can take months.
 If you don’t plan to stay in an area long term or want the freedom to pick up and move for a new job or a change of pace, you may be better off renting.

 • You don’t want the hassle and expense of maintaining a home.
 Buying a home involves more than the mortgage payment.
-If you don’t want to be saddled with the responsibility of covering maintenance and repairs, renting will put that responsibility on your landlord’s shoulders.
+If you don’t want to be saddled with covering maintenance and repairs, renting will put that responsibility on your landlord’s shoulders.

 Consider buying if:

 • You think you could benefit from taking advantage of certain tax benefits.
 Homeowners can qualify for tax deductions to help lower their federal tax bill.
 For example, you can deduct the interest paid on up to $750,000 of mortgage debt if you’re an individual taxpayer or a married couple filing a joint tax return ($375,000 for a married couple filing separately).
-Other potential tax breaks include deductions for mortgage points, property taxes and having a home office.
+Other potential tax breaks include deductions for mortgage points and property taxes.

 • You want more freedom over your space.
 When you rent, you’re ultimately beholden to a landlord’s rules.
 This might mean you can’t remodel, paint or do basic maintenance without someone else’s approval.
 As a homeowner, on the other hand, you’ll be allowed to modify your home however you see fit, so long as you aren’t breaking any laws or violating homeowners association (HOA) rules.

 • You’re financially secure.
-While there are a lot of perks that can come with being a homeowner, they’re unlikely to matter much to someone struggling with their finances and facing default on their mortgage.
+While many perks can come with being a homeowner, they’re unlikely to matter much to someone struggling with their finances and facing default on their mortgage.
 As a result, you should only consider buying a home if you’re reasonably sure you can afford it.

-LendingTree analyzed data from the U.S. Census Bureau 2021 and 2019 American Community Surveys with one-year estimates to determine the median costs to own and rent a home in the nation’s 50 largest metropolitan statistical areas (MSAs).
+LendingTree analyzed data from the U.S. Census Bureau 2022 and 2021 American Community Surveys with one-year estimates to determine the median costs to rent and own a home in the nation’s 50 largest metropolitan statistical areas (MSAs).

 The housing cost variables used in this study — median monthly gross rent and median monthly housing costs with or without a mortgage — include the total monthly cost that renters or owners incur, including utilities, fees and/or taxes.